remmel/fastfusion/README.md

 - Depth image and rgb image must have same resolution and same intrinsics
 - Enlarging depth png to get a better resolution rgb jpg doesn't change anything

+I forked that project in order to use FastFusion reconstruction algo with the rgbd images provided by AREngine on my Honor View 20 using my [RGBD Recorder](https://github.com/remmel/hms-AREngine-demo).